Collar × Malice: Reception

 Collar × Malice's sales numbers for its debut week differ between different sales charts: Media Create reported that it was the eleventh best selling video game of the week with 7,271 copies sold, while Famitsu reported that it was the eight best selling with 9,406 copies sold.
 Siliconera described the Japanese opening week sales as good for a PlayStation Vita visual novel for a niche audience.

 The game received "mixed or average reviews", according to the review aggregator website Metacritic.
 Famitsu's reviewers praised the graphics and character art, and enjoyed the player character's developing relationships with the other characters.
 One of them liked the suspense, commenting that it is rarely used in otome games.

 Related media

 An anime adaptation was announced on June 3, 2019.
 It was later revealed to be a two-part film, titled Gekijōban Collar × Malice Deep Cover, produced by Studio Deen and distributed by Avex Pictures.
-The first film is set to premiere on May 26, 2023, and the second film will screen on June 23 of the same year.
+It is directed by Hiroshi Watanabe and written by Sayaka Harada, with Yukiko Ban adapting Mai Hanamura's original designs for animation, and Masaru Yokoyama composing the music at Avex Pictures.
+Avex Pictures is also distributing the film.
+The first film premiered on May 26, 2023, and the second film screened on June 23 of the same year.
 The theme song is "Ningen × Shikkaku (人間×失格) by Kizu.